-Reckitt entities located in tax havens are there for historical reasons that may no longer be relevant, or were already there when they became part of the Group, during a wider business acquisition.
-This year, we continued efforts to simplify the Group's structure.
-Work carried out in previous years, has resulted in the formal dissolution of several entities, including those incorporated in Ireland and Guernsey.
+Reckitt entities located in tax havens are often there for historical reasons that may no longer be relevant, or were already there when they became part of the Group, during a wider business acquisition.
+This year, we continued efforts to simplify the Group's structure, including commencing the liquidation of a number of dormant UK entities.

 Many of our companies incorporated in tax havens are UK tax-resident, and as such they file tax returns and pay UK tax in accordance with UK tax legislation.
-In addition, as a UK-headquartered group, all entities are taxed (where appropriate) under the UK-controlled foreign company rules.
+In addition, as a UK-headquartered group, all entities are taxed (where appropriate) under the UK-controlled foreign company rules and are all now subject to the Pillar Two rules.